 - Parodied in one episode of CSI.
 A body is found floating face down in a swimming pool during a nighttime party.
 Everyone panics.
 Our heroes are called to the scene.
 The "body" turns out to be a mannequin.

 - In Primeval, a couple is swimming in a public pool at night, when a mosasaur joins them...

 - In an episode of Brimstone, a young woman (who is one of the 113 escapees from Hell who makes for the show's McGuffin, and who went to Hell after she murdered the families of the men who raped her) goes swimming at night with her new boyfriend.
 When he gets a little too frisky and triggers her, her demonic powers kick in and she boils him alive in the water.

-- Happens in Buffy the Vampire Slayer in the episode where the swim team are turning into fish monsters.
+- Happens in the Buffy the Vampire Slayer episode "Go Fish", where the swim team are turning into fish monsters.

 - In Smallville Lana Lang once went for a night swim, at the high school pool if memory serves.
 Naturally she was attacked, and Clark saved her.